Rock lobster fishery

 Reports

-- South Australian commercial fisheries reports – economic indicators by BDO Australia
+- Economic outlook South Australian Commercial Fisheries Reports by BDO Australia

 The Australian Government Department of the Environment requires that all commercial fisheries exporting product are assessed under the Environment Protection and Biodiversity Conservation Act 1999.